This is the multi-page printable view of this section. Click here to print.

 CacheStore(DBaaS)

-- Provides stable service continuity through the minor version upgrade feature.
+- We ensure stable service continuity through the Minor version upgrade feature.

-- Support for open source Valkey image developed by forking Redis OSS
+- Support for the open-source Valkey image, developed by forking Redis OSS

-- Added 2nd generation (db2) server type based on Intel 4th generation (Sapphire Rapids) Processor.
-For more information, see CacheStore(DBaaS) Server Type
+- Add a second-generation (db2) server type based on the Intel 4th‑generation (Sapphire Rapids) processor.
+For details, see CacheStore(DBaaS) Server Type.

-- Provides notification feature for backup success and failure.
-For more information, see Creating Notification Policy
+- Provides notification functionality for backup success and failure.
+For more details, see Create Notification Policy.

-- Added HDD, HDD_KMS types to Block Storage type
+- Add HDD, HDD_KMS types to Block Storage type

-- Added volume encrypted storage selection option to Block Storage type.
+- A volume-encrypted storage selection option has been added to the Block Storage type.

-- Added Role Switch (Active ↔ Standby) function for Active DB and Standby DB configured in redundancy.
+- A Role Switch (Active ↔ Standby) feature for the Active DB and Standby DB configured with redundancy has been added.

-- Planned Compute policy setting is available according to the server type selected by the customer.
+- The Planned Compute policy can be configured according to the server type selected by the customer.